marcopeocchi/yt-dlp-web-ui/README.md

 `yt-dlp-webui` isn't your ordinary website where to download stuff from the internet, so don't try asking for links of where this is hosted.
 It's a self hosted platform for a Linux NAS.

 ## Troubleshooting
--   **It says that it isn't connected/ip in the header is not defined.**
+-   **It says that it isn't connected.**
-    - You must set the server ip address in the settings section (gear icon).
+    - In some circumstances, you must set the server ip address or hostname in the settings section (gear icon).
 -   **The download  doesn't start.**
-    - As before server address is not specified or simply yt-dlp process takes a lot of time to fire up.
-(Forking yt-dlp isn't fast especially if you have a lower-end/low-power NAS/server/desktop where the server is running)
+    - Simply, yt-dlp process takes a lot of time to fire up. (yt-dlp isn't fast especially if you have a lower-end/low-power NAS/server/desktop.
+Furthermore some yt-dlp builds are slower than others)